jiarong0907/FlexCore/README.md

 This repo serves as a tutorial on the system.
 It provides the setup for the BMv2-based implementation and examples for the test.

+## Updates

+***July 21, 2022***
+FlexCore can support using switch-case and hit/miss statements in P4 programs.
+The algorithm will take care of the next pointer changes.
+FlexCore only support program consistency of such reconfiguration so far.

 ## Setup